oslabs-beta/saamsa/README.md

 - An intuitive GUI.
 - Insights into brokers, consumers, topics, offsets, partition indices
 - Graphs to visualize & monitor load balancing on a topic level
-- Button to customize load balancing on a topic level
+- Ability to rebalance message-offset load on a topic

 ## How it works

 **Getting started with Saamsa is easy:**

-1. Download the app<ADD LINK> or visit the web application <ADD LINK>
+1. Download the app<http://saamsa.io/download> or visit the web application <http://saamsa.io>
 2. Sign up if you are a new user.
 Otherwise, log in.
-3. To add a new broker address, add the url in the input field and click _Submit_.
+3. To add a new broker address, add the location in the input field and click _Submit_.
 4. To use an already submitted broker address, Click on the dropdown next to _Select broker_ and choose the preferred broker.
 5. _Select a topic_ from the dropdown.
-6. You can now see a graphical visualizer of your Saamsa topic on the selected broker.
+6. You can now see a graphical visualization of your Saamsa topic on the selected broker.

 **To customize load balancing:**

 1. Select the broker and the topic who's load balancing you want to customize.
 2. Click on the "customize load balancing" button to customize load balancing for the selected topic.
-3. Choose the topic with the name of the original topic name followed by "\_balanced" (_example: "topicOne_balanced_).
+3. The display will automatically change to display this balanced topic after a second or two.
 4. You can now see load balancing customized on the selected topic.

 ## Demo Testing App